sjPlot/Relaunch64/README.md

 Relaunch64 3.3.3 (development snapshot)
 ----------------
+### Changes
+* updated support for 64tass to meet changes of latest 64tass version (added new keywords etc.)

 ### Bug fixes
 * preference 'Enter" key keeps focus in find field' did not find next search term when 'find by typing' was enabled - now really fixed